Ceija Stojka: Life

 Stojka was born in Kraubath an der Mur, Styria, in 1933 as the fifth of six children to mother Maria "Sidi" Rigo Stojka and father Karl "Wackar" Horvath.
 Two of her brothers, Karl "Karli" Stojka and Johann "Mongo" Stojka, were also writers and musicians.

 The family were Roman Catholic Lovara Roma, members of the Bagareschtschi clan on their father's side and Giletschi clan on their mother's side.
 The Stojkas were horse-traders whose caravan spent winters in Vienna and summers travelling through the Austrian countryside, where the family could trace their heritage for over 200 years.
 Together with her mother and four of the five brothers, she survived the Holocaust and internment at Auschwitz, Ravensbruck, and Bergen-Belsen.
 Her father was sent to the Dachau concentration camp, then to Schloss Hartheim, where he was killed.
 Her youngest brother Ossi died in the "Zigunerfamillienlager" at Auschwitz-Birkenau in 1943.

-Stojka, her mother, and sisters were freed by the British from Bergen-Belsen in 1945 and returned to Vienna.
+Stojka, her mother, and brothers were freed by the British from Bergen-Belsen in 1945 and returned to Vienna.
+Of the more than 200 members of her extended family, only five survived the Holocaust.
 Ceija began school at the age of twelve in the second grade.

 Stojka had two children, a son in 1949 and a daughter in 1951.
 Her son Jano, a jazz musician, died from drugs in 1979.
 She earned her livelihood selling fabric door-to-door, as well as rugs at markets at which she earned her living until 1984.
 Later, she lived in Vienna as a writer, painter, singer, and public lecturer.

 In 1992, she became the Austrian spokeswoman for the recognition of the Roma and Sinti genocide, along being a voice in the struggle against discrimination that the Roma continue to suffer throughout Europe.

 She died in Vienna in 2013 at the age of 79.